apache/pekko/docs/src/main/paradox/typed/persistence-snapshot.md

 events.
 This can be useful if snapshot serialization format has changed in an incompatible way.
 It should typically not be used when events have been deleted.

-In order to use snapshots, a default snapshot-store (`akka.persistence.snapshot-store.plugin`) must be configured, or you can pick a snapshot store for for a specific `EventSourcedBehavior` by
+In order to use snapshots, a default snapshot-store (`pekko.persistence.snapshot-store.plugin`) must be configured, or you can pick a snapshot store for for a specific `EventSourcedBehavior` by
 @scala[defining it with `withSnapshotPluginId` of the `EventSourcedBehavior`]@java[overriding `snapshotPluginId` in the `EventSourcedBehavior`].